-The Certificate for Special Service to International Education is awarded to those individuals who have contributed to the field of international educational exchange through long and outstanding years of service in the local, academic and/or professional community or through innovative projects.
-In either case, their activities have stimulated, strengthened and/or supported international education in the region.
+NAFSA Region III gives the Award for Special Service to International Education annually to an individual who has contributed to the field of international educational exchange through long and outstanding years of service in the local, academic, and/or professional community or through innovative projects.
+In either case, their activities have stimulated, strengthened, and/or supported international education in the region.
 The recipients need not be NAFSA members.

 Anyone in the field of international education may nominate qualified award recipients.
 At least two people should submit a nomination of the individual and at least one of the nominators must be a member of NAFSA Region III.

-The Plaque for Outstanding Service recognizes those members of NAFSA in Region III who have demonstrated outstanding performance in the field of international education of a sustained and serious nature.
+The Award for Outstanding Service to International Education recognizes those members of NAFSA in Region III who have demonstrated outstanding performance in the field of international education of a sustained and serious nature.
 The recipients have made an extraordinary contribution to the field.
-The projects and/or services sited in their nomination must be of national impact, reflecting credit on and raising the visibility of Region III outside the region.
+The projects and/or services cited in their nomination must be of national impact, reflecting credit on and raising the visibility of Region III outside the region.

 Anyone in the field of international education may nominate qualified award recipients.
 At least two people should nominate the individual and at least one of the nominators must be a member of NAFSA Region III.

 Diversity, Equity, and Inclusion in International Education Award